-A rediscovered German classic novel from 1942, The Seventh Cross is both a gripping escape story and a powerful novel of resistance.
+A rediscovered German classic novel from 1942, never before published in the UK, THE SEVENTH CROSS is both a gripping escape story and a powerful novel of resistance.

 Seven prisoners escape from Westhofen concentration camp.
 Seven crosses are erected in the grounds and the commandant vows to capture the fugitives within a week.
 Six men are caught quickly, but George Heisler slips through his pursuers' fingers and it becomes a matter of pride to track him down, at whatever cost.

-The Seventh Cross was written by one of the most important German writers of the twentieth century.
+THE SEVENTH CROSS was written by one of the most important German writers of the twentieth century.
 Her aim was to write, 'A tale that makes it possible to get to know the many layers of fascist Germany through the fortunes of a single man.'
 She had four copies of the manuscript: one was destroyed in an air raid; a friend lost the second copy while fleeing the Nazis; another was found by the Gestapo; only the fourth copy survived, which, fortunately, she sent to her publisher in America just before she escaped Nazi-occupied France.
-Published in 1942, The Seventh Cross was an immediate bestseller and was the basis for an MGM film starring Spencer Tracy in 1944.
-It has been translated into more than 40 languages
+Published in 1942, THE SEVENTH CROSS was an immediate bestseller and was the basis for an MGM film starring Spencer Tracy in 1944.
+It has been trans

 It was [Seghers] who taught my generation and anyone who had an ear to listen after that not-to-be-forgotten war to distinguish right from wrong.
 The Seventh Cross shaped me; it sharpened my vision